Why use a Merchandise Hierarchy (and How)

 This tool has no impact on anything a customer would see (such as a product catalog), and yet on the back-end, it can be very helpful to a business -- providing actionable insight for smarter business decisions.

 So get your competitive edge on and take a look at why (and how) to use a merchandise hierarchy in NetSuite.

 A merchandise hierarchy empowers a business with a holistic view of customer demands.
-Rather than to just see items that sell/SKU numbers, or profit margins by item, setting up a merchandise hierarchy allows for subcategories of products (known as nodes).
+Rather than just seeing the total volume of items that sell by SKU numbers or profit margins by item, a merchandise hierarchy allows you to categorize products.

 You can use merchandise hierarchies to:

 - Organize inventory into useful categories and subcategories, all the way down to individual items.

 - Run reports with easily visible categories for comparisons and insight that fuel smarter decision making.

 - Understand inventory by specific, customizable attributes such as color, size, material, etc.

 - Avoid potential on-hand quantity issues by utilizing inventory insights.

 - Capture hierarchy “versions” for seasonal industries, where you may wish to compare a particular time of year to that same time during previous years, instead of comparing data to the previous quarter.